Margarida Carvalho was born in 1988 in Oporto.

 Applications: Kidney Exchange Programs; Network observability with Phasor measurement unit (PMU).

-M. Carvalho, A. Lodi, J. P. Pedroso, "Existence of Nash equilibria on integer programming games", IO 2017, accepted
+M. Carvalho, A. Lodi, J. P. Pedroso, "Computing Nash equilibria for integer programming games", working paper.

 AbstractWe aim to investigate a new class of games, where each player’s set of strategies is a union of polyhedra.
 These are called integer programming games.
 Examples suitable to be modeled by an integer programming game are described motivating our work.
 We prove that it is a \Sigma_^2-complete problem to decide the existence of Nash equilibria and we provide sufficient conditions for an equilibrium to exist.